 Mealtimes are an opportunity for family members to talk about their days and connect.
 It is also a great opportunity to model healthy eating and teaching your child about healthy, balanced meals.
 Eating three meals together as a family is associated with positive health outcomes in children!

-Routine supplementation is not neccessary for for healthy growing children who consume a varied diet.
+Routine supplementation is not necessary for healthy growing children who consume a varied diet.
 Talk to your pediatrician about your child's dietary intake.
 Some specific diets like a vegetarian one may require additional supplementation if nutritional deficiencies are identified by your doctor.

 What if I just want to give a daily multivitamin?